janwilmans/copperspice-gettingstarted/documenation/migration.md

 Converting all these cases can be a daunting task because the happen all the time.
 However, in my opinion it does improve code quality to do so.

+to basically means:
+- nullptr is not a viable type to convert to QString
+- "" is not a viable type to convert to QString
+- QString::fromUtf8("somestring") should be using whenever you create a QString from a string-literal

 Note: in my own 1Mloc code base I have still not completed these steps, I have only converted cases that are not allowed in CopperSpice anymore (which you will find during later steps automatically anyway).

 ## get rid of forward incompatable function calls